A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Introduction

 They summarized several results for this problem, including ones from previous work, showing that the max flow and sparsest cut are equal for two-commodity flows, that the max flow and sparsest cut are equal provided that the graph constructed with edges $(s_i,t_i)$ for each commodity $i$ has no set of three disjoint edges and no triangle along with a disjoint edge, and further information on special cases.
 Their main result was a general proof that the max flow is within a $\Theta (\log_2 n)$-factor of the sparsest cut.
 They also developed an algorithm for determining an approximate max flow.

-In a series of manuscripts, Krishnan used sheaf theory to develop a notion of directed homology and cohomology.
+Ghrist and Krishnan \cite{GhKr2013} and then Krishnan \cite{Kr20??final} used sheaf theory to develop a notion of directed homology and cohomology.
 This framework allowed the characterization of flows and cuts as directed homology and cohomology classes.
 The ``min cut'' was defined as the intersection over all cuts of the Minkowski sum of arc capacities in cuts, and the max flow was replaced by the feasible region of flows.
-He then used Poincar\'e duality to establish a general max-flow min-cut theorem.
+Poincar\'e duality was then used to establish a general max-flow min-cut theorem.
 However, the general theorem presented by Ghrist and Krishnan \cite{GhKr2013} had duality gaps in that the region given as the set of feasible flows could include some flow values that cannot be achieved.

-The final version of the manuscript titled \emph{Flow-Cut Dualities for Sheaves on Graphs} \cite{Kr20??} ends with two cases for which the max flow is equal to the min cut.
+The manuscript titled \emph{Flow-Cut Dualities for Sheaves on Graphs} \cite{Kr20??final} ends with two cases for which the max flow is equal to the min cut.
 If all paths from source to sink pass through a minimum, i.e., have an arc which has a capacity that is a subset of each capacity along a path, or if the capacities come from a lattice-ordered semi-module, then the min cut and feasible region for flows are equal.

 However, this approach does not give a general tractable solution to the multicommodity flow problem since the model given for multicommodity flow, which uses Minkowski sums and intersections, does not form a lattice order (in general, $(A +_M B) \bigcap (A +_M C) \neq A +_M (B \bigcap C)$).
 Furthermore, there exist networks where some paths do not pass through a minimum, and indeed transforming the bounds on arcs so as to make all paths pass through a minimum modifies the real network capacity.
 Our approach develops a tight bound on max flow using arguments from first principles.
 With the bound established, we show how our results fit into Krishnan's framework by modifying certain definitions.